astrobarrage/astrobarrage/README.md

 **statuses**

-–☆ online - default status. open to int, but may be offtab
+–☆ online - open to int, but may be offtab

-–☆ away - self-explanatory. afk
+–☆ away - self-explanatory, afk

 –☆ do not disturb - busy/offtab either working on something or playing a game. still open to int through whispers, but my responses may be delayed

 ─── ⋆⋅☆⋅⋆ ───

-–☆ w2i - whisper to interact (this is by default unless i'm actively in a conversation)

-–☆ c+h - cuddles and hiding encouraged
+**misc. statuses you may see in my name**

-–☆ iw(e)c - interact with (extra/extreme) caution
+–☆ iwc/iwec - interact with caution/interact with extra caution

-–☆ dni - do not interact

-–☆ dniuf/dniuc - do not interact unless friend/do not interact unless close friend
+–☆ dniuc - do not interact unless close

 –☆ sv/nv - semiverbal/nonverbal